r57zone/ProtonShell/README.md

 ## Setup
 1. Put "index.html" in the application folder or enter the URL in the configuration file.
+2. Change the window settings in the `Config.ini` configuration file.
-2. Change the icon with [Resource Hacker](http://www.angusj.com/resourcehacker/).
+3. Change the icon with [Resource Hacker](http://www.angusj.com/resourcehacker/).

 ## Download
 >Version for Windows 10.<br>